wsjdata/wsjdata.github.io/pages/data-challenge.md

 ## Question 3

-According to the American Community Survey's 5-year estimates for 2013, which county in the U.S. had the highest percentage of homes worth $1,000,000 or more?
+According to the American Community Survey's 5-year estimates for 2013, which county in the U. S. had the highest percentage of homes worth $1, 000, 000 or more?

 ## Question 4

-The U.S. Securities and Exchange Commission maintains an online filing system called EDGAR.
+The U. S. Securities and Exchange Commission maintains an online filing system called EDGAR.
 Data about those filings can be accessed via the agency's FTP site.
 How many filings did the agency receive in the second quarter of 2010?

 ## Question 5